ducakar/openzone/README.md

 version. liboz library is a part of OpenZone engine but can also be distributed or modified under ZLIB licence.

+Libraries that may be bundled with binary distributions of OpenZone come under different licences.
+See doc/README.html for details.

 Game data are obtained from various sources and covered by many different licences.
 See individual README.txt and COPYING.txt files inside game data archives for details.